 SA Objectives Decision Making Criteria Score Overall Implications of the Preferred Draft Core Strategy To conserve and enhance biodiversity and geodiversity Will it help to safeguard the Borough's biodiversity and geodiversity? + The Issues and Options document did not present any issues concerning biodiversity or geodiversity because there were no locally distinctive issues warranting its inclusion.
 It is still considered that the Core Strategy cannot add any locally distinctive elements to what is already established in national and regional planning policy, however the importance of the green corridors in and around the Borough is likely to warrant biodiversity and geodiversity elements to be included in a policy on open space.
 This will be informed by up to date assessments of the Borough Special Wildlife Sites.
 The sustainability criteria policy would also need to include this as a matter relevant to all development.
-The preferred location for cross boundary growth is a greenfield site which includes areas of biodiversity that would require mitigation measures to ensure continued protection.
 Will it protect sites and habitats designated for nature conservation? + Any sites and habitats designated for nature conservation are already protected through national and regional planning policy therefore there is no need for the Core Strategy to repeat this guidance.
 These sites and habitats are managed though controls outside of Planning legislation.
-The preferred location for cross boundary growth does not contain any sites designated for nature conservation.
 To improve the health and well being of the population and reduce inequalities in health Will it improve access to health facilities across the Borough? ++ The Preferred Draft Core Strategy would need to identify locations within the Borough that could be safeguarded for health related purposes and this is likely to be at the Alexandra Hospital.
 By increasing the amount of healthcare facilities, access is also likely to improve therefore the support for new or improved primary health care facilities should be ensured where appropriate within a Core Strategy policy.
-The preferred location for cross boundary growth is not in close proximity to the Alexandra Hospital.
-The need for health facilities associated with cross boundary development should be explored at a more detailed planning stage.

-SA Objectives Decision Making Criteria Score Overall Implications of the Preferred Draft Core Strategy Will it help to improve quality of life for local residents? ++ There are a number of factors that could have an influence on the quality of life of Redditch's residents.
+Will it help to improve quality of life for local residents? ++ There are a number of factors that could have an influence on the quality of life of Redditch's residents.
 The Preferred Draft Core Strategy would benefit from an infrastructure policy which indirectly promotes quality of life as well as policies on transportation, open space, development strategy, pollution and the natural environment and landscape.
-The preferred location for cross boundary growth has no further impact upon this decision making criteria.
 Will it promote healthier lifestyles? + Although the Core Strategy is limited in the impact it can have on promoting healthier lifestyles, there are a numbers of measures which the Preferred Draft Core Strategy can employ to indirectly achieve this, for example appropriate policies on open space and infrastructure.
-The preferred location for cross boundary growth has no further impact upon this decision making criteria.
 Does it mitigate against noise pollution? ?
 Noise pollution increases are very likely as a result of the cumulative impact of development.
 Mitigation measures are essential to reduce or eliminate this pressure.
 The Preferred Draft Core Strategy must therefore consider how a general policy concerning all forms of pollution, including noise, can be incorporated; unless it is determined that other DPDs would be more appropriate to deal with this issue.
-The preferred location for cross boundary growth has no further impact upon this decision making criteria.
 Does it mitigate against light pollution? ?
 Light pollution increases are very likely as a result of the cumulative impact of development.
 Mitigation measures are essential to reduce or eliminate this pressure.
 The Preferred Draft Core Strategy must therefore consider how a general policy concerning all forms of pollution, including light, can be incorporated, unless it is determined that other DPDs would be more appropriate to deal with this issue.
-The preferred location for cross boundary growth has no further impact upon this decision making criteria.